MicrosoftDocs/azure-security-docs/articles/key-vault/general/network-security.md

 * In Learning mode, the `publicNetworkAccess` setting controls public access to the resource.

 * In Enforced mode, the `publicNetworkAccess` setting is overridden by the network security perimeter rules.
 For example, if a search service with a `publicNetworkAccess` setting of `enabled` is associated with a network security perimeter in Enforced mode, access to the search service is still controlled by network security perimeter access rules.

-#### Change the network security perimeter access mode

-1. Navigate to your network security perimeter resource in the portal.

-2. Select **Resources** in the left-hand menu.

-3. Find your key vault in the table.

-4. Select the three dots in the far right of the search service row.
-Select **Change access mode** in the popup.

-5. Select the desired access mode and select **Apply**.

 #### Enable logging network access